-Long story short, my cheek became swollen, red, hard to the touch, and super itchy.
+Long story short, my cheek became swollen, red, hard to the touch, and super itchy from these mosquito bites in France.
 It looked like I had a bad sunburn on only one side of my face, or like I had gotten punched.
 I could feel it pulsing just sitting here at rest.

 I should really listen to my husband more often and not only when I’m desperate.

 After the first couple of bites of the season, Tom said that I should put Synthol on them.
 Being unfamiliar with the product and overwhelmed by the bug bite situation and all the products in the pharmacy, I ignored him and kept cleaning it with a disinfectant, taking a Benadryl type of product, and putting on the hydrocortisone cream on it.
 I should have listened to him sooner!

 I finally gave in and bought some Synthol for my bug bites in France because my face was still really bad.
 As someone with very sensitive skin, I was nervous to put a product on it that I wasn’t familiar with, but I’m so glad I sucked it up and just did it.
 Synthol immediately cooled my bites and didn’t irritate my skin.
 Today, I woke up with a 90% normal face.
 I can go out in public without makeup and no one will know that just 12 hours ago, I looked like a hot (literally) mess.